kanaria69/Mainecoco/README.md

-## There’s a new type of broom out, it’s sweeping the nation.
+## Atheism is a non-prophet organisation.